gridlocdev/lua-beginners-guide/README.md

 In simple programs like the examples mentioned previously, limiting the access of which variables/functions can see other variables/functions is not too important, as most of the program executes within the same scope.

-But, as your project grows in complexity by adding more features and starts branching to multiple files, it becomes _drastically_ more important to make sure that you limit things from accessing things it should probably not need to.
+But, as your project grows in complexity with more features and starts branching to multiple files, it becomes _drastically_ more important to make sure that you limit things from accessing things it should probably not need to.

 This prevents quite a bit of headache when debugging, as you can more easily track where your functions are being called, as well as where each of your variables are being set / read from.